 See also: Vastu tips for bamboo plant at home

-Number of Tulsi plant to keep as per Vastu
+Benefits of Tulsi plant as per Vastu

 Therapeutic benefits